Simon Cowell Shows Off Smooth Face And Muscular Chest At British Summertime In London

-As previously reported by Inquisitr, it wasn’t that long enough that Simon Cowell owned up to paying a sizable chunk of change on a non-surgical facelift to smooth out his complexion and shave years off his face.
+As previously reported by the Inquisitr, it wasn’t that long enough that Simon Cowell owned up to paying a sizable chunk of change on a non-surgical facelift to smooth out his complexion and shave years off his face.

 Cowell admitted to The Sun that getting the non-surgical – painful – facelift was all about his desire to have clean and clear skin.
 The surgeon that performed the facelift on Simon reportedly has a regular waiting list of at least six months.